ZeinabBagherifard/Power-BI-Project-1_-Sales-Data-Analysis-/README.md

 ## Business Questions

-### 1. Top/Bottom 5 Products by Sales, Profit, and Quantity Sold
+### 1. Top/Bottom 5 Analysis by Sales, Profit, and Quantity Sold
 To answer this question, bar charts were created for the top and bottom 5 products based on **Sales**, **Quantity Sold**, and **Profit**.

 Since the original dataset did not contain a `Profit` column, a new custom column was created in the **Fact Table**, where profit was assumed to be **10% of Net Sales**.